cyberbotics/webots/docs/guide/web-simulation.md

 The host where the client website is running should have a `ajax` named folder at the root level containing these scripts:
 * `download-project.php`: a script that returns a zipped archive containing the Webots simulation files to be run.
 It receives these parameters as POST data:
   * `user1Id`: id identifying the owner of the project, if an accounted application is used.
-  * `user1Authentication`: user password for the authentication.
+  * `user1Authentication`: password hash or authentication data for the user.
-  * `key`: key identifying the sender to prevent brute force attacks.
+  * `key`: key identifying the sender to authenticate the server.
   * `project`: name of the Webots project to be downloaded.
 * `upload-file.php`: a script that uploads the new controller version when the user modifies and saves it from the editor in the web interface.
 The POST parameters are:
   * `dirname`: name of the directory where the file has to be uploaded, mainly consisting on the project name.